Upcycled Tin Can St. Patrick's Day Hat

 Then use Mod Podge again to glue the paper of your choice to both sides of this circle.
 I find it easier to glue the paper to the cardboard and then cut around the cardboard circle.

-I have an old hat box full of crinkle cut paper and Easter grass.
-I chose some green grass for my hat.
+Fill the can with crinkle-cut paper or Easter grass.
+I have an old hat box full of crinkle-cut paper and Easter grass that I've saved, I chose some green grass for my hat.
+If you don't have this, you could even use shredded newspaper if you have a shredder!

 Cute yah?!

-Glue three hearts to a circle to form your clover.
+Glue three hearts to one of the circles to form your clover.

 Trim the bottom of the circle.

-And then do the same motion on the paper... a little swoosh motion.
+And then make a little swoosh motion on the paper.
 Add the dots by dipping the end of the paintbrush into the paint.

 Curl the gold pipe cleaners around a pen or pencil to make tendrils.

-I found this little green tag in my stuff and stamped Happy St. Patrick's Day on it, then cut a slit at the top so I could clip it around one of the wires on the clover.
+Cut a tag from some of the paper you've chosen and stamp the words of your choice on it, then cut a slit at the top and clip it around one of the wires on the clover flowers.

-Stick the clover picks and the gold tendrils into the can, add some candy and you're done!
+Stick the clover flowers and the gold tendrils into the can, and glue the last clover onto the side of the hat.

 I found these gold coin chocolates at Target's Dollar Spot.
 I was originally planning to use Rolos, those would be cute too!

-I think cute St. Patrick's Day decor is a little harder find so this is a great way to satisfy your urge to make things AND get some cute decor in the meantime!
+I think cute St. Patrick's Day decor is a little harder to find so this is a great way to satisfy your urge to make things AND get some cute decor!